qiray/useful-scripts/README.md

 Change the author and committer name and e-mail of multiple commits for all branches and tags (original here - https://stackoverflow.com/a/750182).
 You should run this script from folder with repository to change.

 **WARNING!
-These changes are dangerous because they change git history!**
+These changes are dangerous because they change remote git history!**

 #### Usage: